Lapis Lazuli Menhirs for Geobiology

 Sort by

-What are the lithotherapy virtues of a Lapis lazuli menhir?
+What are the healing properties of a lapis lazuli menhir in crystal healing?

-Protective stone - Connection to intuition - Spiritual transformation - Self-awareness - Expression and communication - Creativity
+Protective stone – Connection to intuition – Transformation of the mind – Self-discovery – Expression and communication – Creativity

-Created from a metamorphic stone whose virtues have been traditionally recognized for thousands of years, a Lapis lazuli menhir invites you to transform and embark on a creative path of lithotherapy.
+Crafted from a metamorphic stone whose properties have been recognized for thousands of years in traditional practices, a lapis lazuli menhir invites you to undergo transformation and embark on a creative journey in crystal healing.

-Because of their size, Lapis lazuli menhirs are destined to radiate energy and harmonize the rooms in which they are placed.
+Because of their size, lapis lazuli menhirs are sure to radiate their energy and bring harmony to the rooms where they are placed.

-Like the deep, sparkling blue of a starry sky, your Lapis lazuli menhir accompanies you into the depths of your inner being, where your authentic self awaits, far from the judgment of others.
+Just like the deep, shimmering blue that evokes a starry sky, your lapis lazuli menhir guides you into the depths of your inner self—where your true self awaits, far from the judgment of others.

-It's a stone that opens the doors to the territory of intuition.
-Paradoxically, meeting oneself in order to access one's nature is a quest that opens one's eyes to the world.
-Isn't it said that no one is an island?
+It is a stone that opens the doors to the realm of intuition.
+Paradoxically, discovering oneself in order to connect with one’s true nature is a quest that opens one’s eyes to the world.
+Don’t they say that no man is an island?

-The stone will be your companion in your quest for transformation.
-Change, if it is a quest for authenticity, implies abandoning fears and prejudices to surrender to enlightening truths, the very ones that stimulate imagination and creativity.
+The stone will be your companion on your journey toward transformation.
+Change—if it is a quest for authenticity—means letting go of fears and prejudices to surrender to enlightening truths, the very ones that stimulate imagination and creativity.

-A Lapis lazuli menhir is also an effective companion stone for shamanic travelers.
-A stone linked to the subtle plane, according to tradition it prevents you from getting lost.
+A lapis lazuli menhir is also an effective companion stone for those who practice shamanic journeying.
+As a stone connected to the subtle plane, tradition holds that it prevents one from getting lost.

-Under the light of the Moon, in contact with the earth, fumigation, intention, singing bowl, form waves, the prayers that count for you.
+Under the moonlight, in touch with the earth, smudging, intention, singing bowls, form waves, the prayers that matter to you.

 Chakras